TakeFive

 Microbreak analytics for users to dig into.

-I created a design system to reduce decision fatigue and ensure visual consistency as I added new features and screens.
+I created a style guide with foundational design system elements to reduce decision fatigue and ensure visual consistency as I added new features and screens.

 Future roadmap